alecstem/2022-REU-on-Smart-UAVs/progress-meetings/Week2.md

 ## End Goal

-* Create an algorithem that reads in two GPS points and creates the most efficent 3D path for a UAV to terverse the points given in reguards to the time, distance, and energy useage.
+* Create an algorithm that reads in two GPS points and creates the most efficient 3D path for a UAV to traverse the points given with regard to the time, distance, and energy usage.

 ## Progress Report